Legendandy/ROMA-Rest-API-Integration-Guide/README.md

 ## Step 3: Create the HTML Interface

 First, let's create a simple web page where users can input their research queries.
-Create a file called index.html in your project folder:
+Create a file called index.html in your project folder and input this code:

 ```
 <!DOCTYPE html>